 FORENSIC ARCHITECTURE: AN INTERVIEW WITH EYAL WEIZMAN

 Professor of Visual Cultures at Goldsmiths, University of London, Eyal Weizman is best known as the director of the research agency Forensic Architecture, which he founded in 2011.
 Comprising a team of architects, scholars, filmmakers, designers, lawyers, and scientists, Forensic Architecture gathers and presents spatial analysis in legal and political forums, as well as undertaking “historical and theoretical examinations of the history and present status of forensic practices in articulating notions of public truth.”
-PIN–UP spoke to Weizman about the agency’s philosophy and methods, which the team is currently employing in cases ranging from detailed analyses of shooting incidents in the West Bank, to building-collapse surveys in the context of workers’ rights, to territorial surveys in Guatemala on the destructions carried out by Ríos Montt’s genocidal government in the 1980s.
+On the eve of a large Forensic Architecture exhibition at the ICA in London, PIN–UP spoke to Weizman about the agency’s philosophy and methods, which the team is currently employing in cases ranging from detailed analyses of shooting incidents in the West Bank, to building-collapse surveys in the context of workers’ rights, to territorial surveys in Guatemala on the destructions carried out by Ríos Montt’s genocidal government in the 1980s.

 How did you get involved in forensic architecture?